vkola-lab/PodGPT/README.md

 ```

 > [!IMPORTANT]
 > After completing training, many LoRA adapters will be saved.
-By default, the `model_max_length` will be set to `train_max_len`, as seen [here](https://github.com/vkola-lab/PodGPT/blob/main/lib/model_loader_large.py#L63).
+By default, the `model_max_length` will be set to `train_max_len` in your codes, as seen [here](https://github.com/vkola-lab/PodGPT/blob/main/lib/model_loader_large.py#L63).
 To ensure proper inference with vLLM, open the `tokenizer_config.json` file in the checkpoint folder and reset the `model_max_length` to match the original value of your base model.

-> This step is crucial because the vLLM engine will use the adapter's tokenizer instead of the base model's tokenizer.
+> This step is crucial because the vLLM engine uses the adapter's tokenizer instead of the base model's tokenizer.
+If not properly adjusted, the vLLM engine may truncate the input based on the `model_max_length` specified during training, potentially limiting the model's performance during inference while there are longer inputs.

 ## 🐤 Train quantized large models
 We also provide support for quantizing larger models, _e.g._, the LLaMA 3.3 70B model, using the [GPTQ](https://arxiv.org/abs/2210.17323) algorithm and then optimizing the LoRA.